-It is the responsibility of the first level review committee (i.e., campus, department, division, or school) to make a judgment of the candidate's teaching effectiveness based on both peer and student reviews in terms of the following classifications: Excellent, very good, satisfactory, and unsatisfactory.
-For faculty at non-University Park locations whose locus of tenure resides in a University Park college, the campus review committee shall also make a judgment of the candidate's teaching effectiveness in terms of the same four-category classification.
+- 1. It is the responsibility of the first level review committee (i.e., campus, department, division, or school) to make a judgment of the candidate's teaching effectiveness based on both peer and student reviews in terms of the following classifications: Excellent, very good, satisfactory, and unsatisfactory. - 2.
 Reviewers should understand that unsatisfactory carries a negative connotation; satisfactory conveys a neutral evaluation; very good, a positive one; and excellent, a highly positive evaluation.
 The review committee must provide appropriate documentation for its judgment.